SystemsApproach/security/principles.rst

 goal: we aim to be sure that a set of things cannot happen, but we can never quite be sure that all vulnerabilities have been found and mitigated.
-This leads to the idea of *defense in depth*: layer upon layer of defense, so that even if one layer is penetrated, the next layer is unlikely to be.
-Only by getting through all the layers of defense will an attacker be able to achieve their goal (of stealing our data, for example).
+This leads to the idea of *defense in depth*: layer upon layer of defense, so that even if one layer is penetrated, there are multiple layers of defense still in place.
+Only by getting through *all* the layers of defense will an attacker be able to achieve their goal (of stealing our data, for example).
 The hope is that with enough layers of defense, the odds of an attacker penetrating all of them becomes vanishingly small.

 As a simple example, a corporation might make use of a VPN (virtual private network) to ensure that only authorized users can access